Case Transfer Criteria and Procedures

 Medical Case Management Services (MCMS)

-2. Is approved at the Specialized Care Increment (SCI) Rate level F-3 or F-4, unless they were raised to F-3 from F-2 based on the child's severe emotional problems.
+A case does not qualify if the SCI was raised to F-3 from F-2 based on the child's severe emotional problems.

 If there is more than one (1) child in the family and other children in the family do not meet the MCMS Unit criteria, only the children who meet the criteria can be transferred.